 Love is the most powerful emotion in the universe and Indian history is full of folklores where gallant kings fought wars and ordinary men fought through all the social odds for their love.
 Its Valentine’s Day!
-Love is in the air, so, let's reminisce the most legendary love stories from India.
+Love is in the air, so, let's reminisce the most legendary and famous Indian love stories.

 1. Shahjahan & Mumtaz Mahal

 Originally the name of the Mughal emperor Shah Jahan's second wife was Arjumand Banu Begum.
 Her name ‘Mumtaz Mahal’ meaning the jewel of the palace was given by the emperor because he loved her the most.
 When their 14th child was born, Mumtaz died leaving Shahjahan heartbroken.
 The grief-struck Shahjahan then built one of the Seven Wonders of the World in the loving memories of his wife – The Taj Mahal.

 The famous Sawamvara ( Girl choosing her groom from a group of prospective men) story of India!
 Prithvi Raj Chauhan was the rival of Maharaja Jaichand, who was Samyukta’s father.
 The king Prithvi Raj Chauhan was in love with Samyukta, but of course, her father did not approve of it.
 He instead decided to conduct a Swayamvara for princess Samyukta.
 Yes please, Prithvi Raj Chauhan was not invited to this ceremony and to add to his humiliation a statue of him as a doorman was constructed.
 However, love cannot be dictated or bound in shackles.
 Do you know what the princess did?
 She put the garland on the statue.
 Masterstroke!
 Legend also has it that, Prithvi Raj was hiding behind the same statue and they eloped afterward.